Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

-The $pp$, $p\gamma$ and Bethe-Heitler processes all initiate electromagnetic cascades, whose emission appears in the MeV range.
-Thanks to the dominance of the Bethe-Heitler process, RQ AGNs responsible for the medium-energy ENB should contribute to $\gtrsim10-30$\% of the MeV EGB.
-Possible reacceleration can enhance the MeV gamma-ray flux, and the MeV EGB could be explained if $\sim0.1$\% of the pairs is injected into the reacceleration process.
-For comparison, models for RL AGNs (\cite{Inoue:2011bm,Ajello:2015mfa} for the EGB and \cite{Fang:2017zjf} for the ENB) are also shown in Fig.~\ref{fig:diffuse}.
-This demonstrates that in principle the dominant portions of the EGB and ENB from MeV to PeV energies can be explained by the combination of RQ AGNs and RL AGNs.
-However, we also caution that other possibilities such as starburst galaxies are still viable~\cite{Murase:2013rfa}.
+The $pp$, $p\gamma$ and Bethe-Heitler processes all initiate cascades, whose emission appears in the MeV range.
+Thanks to the dominance of the Bethe-Heitler process, AGN responsible for the medium-energy ENB should contribute a large fraction $\gtrsim10-30$\% of the MeV EGB.